ckeditor/ckeditor4-docs/guides/dev/features/captionedimage/README.md

 * It provides **image alignment**, including centering, with inline styles or CSS classes.
 * It includes hassle-free dynamic **"click and drag" resizing**.

-The following image shows a captioned image inserted into the editor content.
+Below you can see a captioned image inserted into the editor content.
 When you hover it with your mouse, the editable areas (the image and its caption) become outlined.
 The resizing and positioning handles along with their tooltips will appear, too.

 {@img captionedimage_01.png}